MattyGWS/HorizonXI-Linux-Installation/README.md

 # HorizonXI-Linux-Installation
-A step by step guide to installing HorizonXI on linux
+A step by step guide to installing HorizonXI, the private FFXI server, on linux.